Leaderboard

 6 points

-5. So after some reflection on this, I decided to make my life easier by going for 2.5", while I could have fitted 3" in, it just wasn't worth the effort at the moment.
+So after some reflection on this, I decided to make my life easier by going for 2.5", while I could have fitted 3" in, it just wasn't worth the effort at the moment.
 This allowed me to thicken up the outer edge of the plate, and move the air more inwards which is better.
 So plate ends up as this.
 For the ducts themselves, trying to get aluminium around them was proving too difficult for my skills, there was a couple of compound curves making life really difficult, even when I altered the ducting to be as simple as possible.
 I looked at casting but they would have been minimum thickness of 4mm and $1000 odd.
 I got a quote for 3d printing them in metal from https://craftcloud3d.com/ (min thickness 1mm) Actually not to badly priced $262nzd delivered for the 2 of them (in ali).
-But the current plan is to take these moulds in PLA and just wrap them in fibreglass, then melt the moulds out (found a friend willing to try it).
+But the current plan is to take these moulds in PLA and just wrap them in fibreglass, then melt the moulds out (found a friend willing to try it).5 points

 4 points

-7. Couldn't wait changed an old map I used at drag day then tweaked the injector flowrate using an online calculator.
+Couldn't wait changed an old map I used at drag day then tweaked the injector flowrate using an online calculator.
 Measured in Ms/gram very confusing for me....
 Flashed a good Bin file in then flashed the Calibration on top and bugger me it fired straight up!
 Let it run for 30 seconds that'll do it's really loud!
 Don't want to piss neighbours off after dark local pukekos were losing their shit.
 And im unsure if my turbo was getting oil so will confirm tmrw then do a video after checking if anything is resting on exhaust.
-Fuck yeah!!
+Fuck yeah!!3 points

 3 points

-8. Getting through the list, next up is the missing pivot pin for the convertible top mechanism.
+Getting through the list, next up is the missing pivot pin for the convertible top mechanism.
 The original one broke ages ago but I kept it in place with a set-screw in a tapped and threaded hole in the back until it disappeared in the paint/panel process.
 Once I finally worked out how it should look I sketched it up.
-The original one had broken through the groove, it is retained here by a roll pin through the casting. @ajg193 made me a very nice replacement from stainless steel I used the knipex adjustable spanner thing to press the roll ping back in (very handy tools btw) Back together and working without the ugly bolt stuck through there. (see what I mean about needing a new top)
+The original one had broken through the groove, it is retained here by a roll pin through the casting. @ajg193 made me a very nice replacement from stainless steel I used the knipex adjustable spanner thing to press the roll ping back in (very handy tools btw) Back together and working without the ugly bolt stuck through there. (see what I mean about needing a new top)3 points

 2 points